September 5, 2024

 A common misconception in the music industry is that you need to receive permission from the original composer in order to record a cover version of their song.
 However, US copyright law makes it much easier than that for artists wishing to cover a piece of music.

-This is thanks to something known as “compulsory licensing.”
+This is made possible by a concept known as “compulsory licensing.”
 Compulsory licensing basically states that the owners of a song can’t deny you releasing a cover song (your own interpretation).
 However, you must do two things if you wish to go this route.

 2. Second, you must pay a specific royalty rate per song being purchased or downloaded.
-The current royalty rate, per purchase/download, is 12.4 cents for music under 5 minutes.
-If the song is over 5 minutes the rate is 2.38 cents per minute or a fraction thereof.
+The current royalty rate is 12.4 cents per unit for music under 5 minutes, and for songs over 5 minutes, the rate is 2.38 cents per minute (or a fraction thereof).

 We’ll dig a little deeper into how to pay this rate and what it covers in our next cover song tip.